Biden is due to meet King Charles, PM Sunak during a brief visit to the UK - ExBulletin

 Biden is due to meet King Charles, PM Sunak during a brief visit to the UK

-LONDON, July 8 (Reuters) – U.S. President Joe Biden will arrive in Britain on Sunday for a brief visit during which he will meet British Prime Minister Rishi Sunak and discuss climate change issues with King Charles ahead of the upcoming summit of NATO.
+US President Joe Biden will arrive in Britain on July 9 for a brief visit during which he will meet British Prime Minister Rishi Sunak and discuss climate change issues with King Charles ahead of the upcoming NATO summit.

 The White House said the trip was designed “to further strengthen the close relationship between our nations.”